Weak null singularity for the Einstein-Euler system

 where the Ricci curvature term has been controlled by \eqref{Eq3.33} - \eqref{Eq3.34}.

 For $\underline{\omega}$, we apply Proposition \ref{PropElliptic} for elliptic systems to get

-Next, we substitute $\partial_\nu^2\slashed{\partial}^2$-commuted \eqref{Eq3.17} and $\partial_\nu^2\slashed{\partial}$-commuted \eqref{Eq3.20}.
-The right hand side of equations \eqref{Eq3.17}, \eqref{Eq3.20} contains Weyl curvature, Ricci coefficients multiplied by $(K,\check{\sigma})$, quadratic terms in Ricci coefficients, and terms containing Ricci curvature.
+Next, we substitute $ Z ^2\slashed{\nabla}^2$-commuted \eqref{Eq3.17} and $ Z ^2\slashed{\nabla}$-commuted \eqref{Eq3.20}.
+The right hand side of equations \eqref{Eq3.17}, \eqref{Eq3.20} contains Weyl curvature, Ricci coefficients multiplied by $(K,\check{\sigma})$, quadratic terms in Ricci coefficients, extra terms from commutation, and terms containing Ricci curvature.
+The commutator terms can be dealt with by \eqref{Eq4.54.1}.
 The Weyl curvature and Ricci coefficients terms can be handled exactly as in \cite{luk2017weak} with the same bound.
 The Ricci curvature terms can be controlled by \eqref{Eq3.42}.
 To conclude, we have controlled the case where all derivatives are angular.

-For the remaining terms $||f(u)\partial_\nu^i(\epsilon\partial_{\underline{u}})\underline{\omega}||_{L_{\underline{u}}^\infty L_{u}^2L^2(S)}$, which was not treated in \cite{luk2017weak}, we utilize Equation \eqref{Eq3.17} to get
+For the remaining terms $\|f(u) Z ^i(\epsilon\nabla_4)\underline{\omega}\|_{L_{\underline{u}}^\infty L_{u}^2L^2(S)}$, which was not treated in \cite{luk2017weak}, we utilize Equation \eqref{Eq3.17} to get

 where the Ricci curvature term has been controlled in \eqref{Eq3.42}. \end{proof} \begin{prop} Under the bootstrap assumptions, there exists $\epsilon_0=\epsilon_0(\Delta_1)$ such that for $\epsilon\le \epsilon_0$, Ricci curvature satisfy the estimates